 Le Bourg was a really fun place to celebrate the New Year.

 Even though we couldn’t really communicate with anyone as our French is only basic and barely anyone spoke English, we still managed to have a fun night with just the two of us.

 Our night began with pizza in town, followed by drinks at a beachside bar that had been specially set up for the night, then some salsa dancing in a packed bar.

 From there it all gets a bit blurry but I do remember the countdown on the beach and looking up to see the fireworks light up the night sky, welcoming in a new year.

 It was a simple but memorable (for the most part) New Year in a pretty special place.

 Not everything about our time on Les Saintes was perfect.
 The wi-fi on the island was more than terrible and I was stressed a lot trying to do work.
 It was also quite isolating not being able to speak much French, and just trying to communicate simple things was frustrating.

 But I am so glad that we went to Les Saintes.
 It was one of the big highlights of our six weeks in the Caribbean.

-Les Saintes have been compared to what St Barts was like years and years ago, an old Caribbean before big name resorts and Americanisation.
+Les Saintes has been compared to what St Barts was like years and years ago, an old Caribbean before big-name resorts and Americanization.
 And it certainly did feel like stepping back to a simpler time.

 And despite the language barrier, I loved how French it was.
 I loved being able to eat all my favorite French foods – especially after the heavy and deep-fried cuisine of Barbados and Dominica – and I loved hearing the language of love all around me.